spacetelescope/specviz/docs/source/model_fitting.rst

 one has no other way than removing the spline from the list of models.
 Then, redefine the regions of interest, and add a new spline to the list.
 To change a spline parameter, there is no need do discard the spline.
-Just do it in the same way as with other models: just type in the new value for the parameter and click on ``Update Layer``.
+Just do it in the same way as with other models: just type in the new value for the parameter.

 Subsequently, when the fitter iterates the compound model in search of a best solution, the spline model will act as a constant.
 That is, it will be used to